Ukrainian air defense: the depletion of their own and others' stocks

 Gained and Lost

-In October 2022, Kyiv once again requested modern anti-aircraft missile systems from foreign partners.
-Foreign countries agreed to provide such assistance and even determined a preliminary list of funds to be supplied.
-Shipments of equipment began in autumn-winter.
-It was planned to supply both modern and obsolete samples of production from different countries.
+In October 2022, Kyiv once again requested modern anti-aircraft systems from its foreign partners. missile complexes.
+Foreign countries agreed to provide such assistance and even determined a preliminary list of the means to be supplied.
+Shipments of equipment began in the fall and winter.
+It was envisaged to supply both modern and obsolete models manufactured in different countries.

 The transferred foreign air defense systems have predictably become a priority target for Russian strikes.
 The defeat and incapacitation of one or another foreign product is regularly reported.
 Particularly famous was the successful operation to destroy the advertised American Patriot air defense system.
 With all this, the Ukrainian crews of foreign complexes regularly and actively launch anti-aircraft missiles and deplete the provided reserves.

-Foreign partners are trying to make up for the loss of complexes and missiles - it is regularly reported that such products are included in regular military aid packages.
+Foreign partners are trying to make up for the loss of systems and missiles – it is regularly reported that such products are included in the next military aid packages.
 However, these measures cannot change the situation for the better and help the Kyiv regime.
-As it turned out, the possibilities of the United States and friendly countries in the context of the shipment of modern air defense systems and ammunition for them are very limited.
+As it turned out, the capabilities of the US and friendly countries in the context of shipping modern means Defense and ammunition for them is very limited.

 One of the first NASAMS air defense systems deployed in Ukraine.
 Photo Telegram / "Military informant"